Are There Secular Drug And Alcohol Rehab Options?

 Secular-Influenced 12 Steps

-The Secular Alternative 12 Steps, also called the Proactive 12 Steps calls for individuals to transform their lives through mindfulness.
-It serves the same purpose of traditional 12-Step programs, without the presence of a higher power.
-The Secular 12 Steps are:
+The secular, alternative 12 Steps call for individuals to transform their lives through mindfulness.
+They serve the same purpose of traditional 12-Step programs, without the presence of a higher power.
+The secular 12 Steps are:

 There is a big difference between who I want to be and what I do.
 I am stuck in what I do.